Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 VISIT: Whistler House Museum of Art

-Built in 1823 on a side street, this was James Whistler’s birthplace and boyhood home.
-Born in 1834, the famous artist lived here until moving with his Civil Engineer father to Russia in 1843.
+Built in 1823 on a side street, what is now the Whistler House Museum of Art was James Whistler’s birthplace and boyhood home.
+Born in 1834, the famous artist lived here until moving with his Civil Engineer father to Russia in 1843 (at the age of 9).

-in 1908, the Lowell Art Association purchased the home to use as a permanent base.
+The Lowell Art Association purchased the home in 1908 to use as a permanent base.
 It opened as a museum in the 1980’s.

 Copy of Whistlers Mother by cousin Edith Fairfax Davenport, Whistler Art Museum Lowell MA